My areas of interest include computers, audio recording technology/studio setups and any kind of hardware in between.

-Which is the Best, Cheap, Infrared Thermal Imager Around?
+Which Is the Best Best Cheap, Infrared Thermal Imager?

-Our homes and businesses leak heat every day, it's an unavoidable fact of thermodynamics.
-Unfortunately, in many cases that heat loss can add up and cost the owner a bundle.
-In other cases, heat leaks are an ominous sign of underlying trouble.
-Whatever the reason, an inexpensive thermal imaging camera can help by giving a technical and visual representation of heat loss.
+Our homes and businesses leak heat every day.
+Unfortunately, in many cases, that heat loss can add up and cost a bundle.
+Heat leaks can be an ominous sign of underlying trouble.
+An inexpensive thermal imaging camera can help by giving a technical and visual representation of heat loss.

-Human beings are very visual creatures, so it can often be helpful to not only get a readout of leaks and the temperatures, but also an optical display showing the leak in real terms.
-A camera with thermal imaging capability will show, in plain terms, where your leaks are coming from.
-It's a simple and ingenious idea that lets property owners and contractors alike make a quick diagnosis.
+Human beings are visual creatures, so it can be helpful to not only get a readout of leaks and temperatures, but also an optical display showing the leak in real terms.
+A camera with thermal imaging capability will show where your leaks are coming from.
+It's a simple and ingenious idea that lets property owners and contractors make a quick diagnosis.

-However, hand-held thermal imaging cameras aren't cheap!
+But hand-held thermal imaging cameras aren't cheap!
 They can be really pricey, which is why I wanted to write this review.
 I will be showcasing three of the cheapest thermal imaging cameras on the market.
-I'll go over each one's features and capabilities, and let you decide if that suits your needs.
+I'll go over each one's features and capabilities and let you decide if it suits your needs.
 I'll also do a Q&A on the capabilities, in case you're curious.

 I want to be clear in my reviews of these thermal imaging cameras, this article is catered to those without an extravagant budget.
 I'm hoping to help homeowners and small business practitioners who can't afford something super expensive.

-Here's what you should expect to find in this price range (less than $1500).
+Here's what you should expect to find in the lowest price range (less than $1500):

-- A black and white camera is likely on most models in this range.
-That shouldn't be a big issues, do you really need color to diagnose an issue?
+- B & W Only.
+A black-and-white camera is likely the only option on most models in this range.
+That shouldn't be a big problem: Do you really need color to diagnose an issue?

-- Don't expect a super large or high definition display.
+- Small Display.
+Don't expect a super large or high definition display.
 All three products I'm reviewing have good resolutions and decent displays, they're just not as spiffy as higher end models.

-If you look at the front, you'll notice the wide array thermometer and a standard camera lens, and it blends these two inputs into a single signal, giving you a visual representation on the screen of both the image and the thermal readings.
+Blended Image: If you look at the front, you'll notice two little circles: the wide array thermometer and a standard camera lens.
+The Dewalt it blends these two inputs into a single signal, giving you a handy visual representation on the screen of both the image and the thermal readings.

-It has a range of between 14º F to 480º F, and it has an accuracy of within 3º in either direction.
-Because it's not the most accurate, it's best used for locating air leaks, moisture and hot or cold spots, rather than more precise technical applications.
+It has a range of between 14º F to 480º F, and it's accurate within 3º in either direction.
+Because it's not accurate down to the degree, it's best used for locating air leaks, moisture and hot or cold spots, rather than more precise technical applications.

 Like most DeWalt devices, it runs on rechargeable batteries too, so it's super portable.
 It's definitely one of the best thermal imaging cameras, and for well under $1000 it's a bit of a steal.
 I'd encourage you to check out some customer reviews to see how it is gaining a fanbase.